-- The activation of the BGP neighbor triggers the establishment of a BGP connection, if applicable. - It is not possible to connect to disabled BGP neighbors.
+The activation of the BGP neighbor triggers the establishment of a BGP connection, if applicable.

 Contains the name of the BGP neighbor.

 Specifies this BGP neighbor's IP address (IPv4 or IPv6) as used by the device to establish a BGP connection in the "active" or "delayed" connection mode.